MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/integrated-windows-authentication.md

 You should normally use only one parameter (`scopes`).
 However depending on the way your Windows administrator has setup the policies, it can be possible that applications on your windows machine are not allowed to lookup the logged-in user.
 In that case, use a second method `.WithUsername()` and pass in the username of the logged in user as a UPN format - `joe@contoso.com`.

-The following sample presents the most current case, with explanations of the kind of exceptions you can get, and their mitigations
+The following sample presents the most current case, with explanations of the kind of exceptions you can get, and their mitigation.

 ```csharp
 static async Task GetATokenForGraph()